carpentries/instructor-training/_episodes/02-practice-learning.md

 {: .challenge}

-Mental models can also help us to better understand different levels of skill development:
+Mental models can be applied to explain levels of skill development:
 *     A *novice* is someone who has a minimal and potentially inaccurate mental model of surface features of the domain.
 They therefore reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains